A R V O R E S T

 OUR MISSION

 Southern Europe suffers drought due to climate change.
 Bush fires plague nature.
 Young people have left their parents' and grandparents' land and migrated to urban areas.To restore biodiversity and fight desertification, three billion trees must be planted in Europe by 2030.
 We have only begun.Arvorest is buying abandoned farmland in Portugal for reforesting.
 By planting trees, we remove CO2 from the atmosphere against global warming.
-Arvorest is certified for this by ONCRA.
 To finance our work, we sell our CO2 certificates to companies, which this allows them to offset the CO2 produced.Trees Against Drought & CO2.

 Arvorest records all planted trees.
 Of the first batch, two-thirds survived the two dry summers.
-For the trees that did not survive (667 of them), we will plant new trees in the fall of 2023, especially holm oaks and cork oaks, because they do very well on our land.
+For the trees that did not survive (667 of them), we planted new trees in February 2024, especially holm oaks and cork oaks, because they do very well on our land.

 OUR TREES